joaohenggeler/twitch-chat-highlights/README.md

 		* `top_bucket_distance_threshold`: the minimum distance in buckets that is required for similar but lower ranked highlights to be considered.
 Used to remove any highlights that occurred too close to each other, while also prioritizing the best ranked ones and only discarding the ones with fewer messages.
 Can be converted into seconds by multiplying it by the bucket length.
 		* `top_url_delay`: how many seconds to subtract from the VOD timestamp in the highlighted moment.
 Used to give context to each highlight.

-		* `show_plots`: whether or not to plot the number of messages in each category during the live stream.
+		* `show_plots`: whether or not to plot the number of messages in each category sent during the live streams.
 Plots are saved as images.
 		* `add_plots_url_template`: whether or not to add a short template to the highlight summary that could be replaced with a link to these images.
 		* `show_word_list`: whether or not to add the list of words and emotes in each category to the highlight summary.